AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ## FAQ

-1)  Is there a way to put some key into an app (binary which is delivered form AppStore) and be completely secure?
+1)  Is there a way to put some key into an app (binary which is delivered from AppStore) and be completely secure?

 Please refer to this comprehensive <a href="http://stackoverflow.com/a/14865695" target="_blank">explanation on Stack Overflow</a>